Al-Ansar University Maiduguri

-Al-Ansar University Maiduguri is a private university in Maiduguri, Borno State, Nigeria.
+Al-Ansar University Maiduguri is a private university located in Maiduguri, Borno State, Nigeria.

 Description

 Established in 2020 by the Al-Ansar Foundation, it is the first private university in Borno State.
 The university was approved by the National Universities Commission (NUC) in December 2020.

-Located in Maiduguri, the university offers undergraduate programs in sciences, social and management sciences, and arts and humanities, with plans to expand into postgraduate studies and professional programs.
+The university offers undergraduate programs in sciences, social and management sciences, and arts and humanities, with plans to expand into postgraduate studies and professional programs.